 Prior to adding files to a Crate you should navigate to the Crate you wish to add files to and then commence adding files.

-Click on the Files icon which appears near the top left-hand side of the screen (when logged into ownCloud).
+Click on the Apps selector (see Add a new Crate) and choose the Files app.

 Using the mouse (or the touchpad) highlight the name of the Directory, or the name of the file that you want to add to your current Crate